kebaldwi/DNAC-TEMPLATES/LABS/LAB1-PNP-PREP/README.md

 * name-server ip - ***required if option 2 or 3 is used below***
 * DHCP relay or helper statement - ***to be added to the gateway interface pointing to the DHCP server***

-The DHCP Scope should be added to one of the following, the first two of these will be covered in this lab.
+There are many options for DHCP services.
+Although you have many options for DHCP, we will cover Windows and IOS configurations in this lab.
+Configure the DHCP scope to one of the following:

 1. Switch or Router
 2. Windows DHCP Server